Adoratorio/hades/README.md

 ### play()

-Allow hades to react to events and update the internal amounts correctly
+Allow `Hades` to react to events and update the internal amounts correctly

 ```typescript
 hades.play()
 ```

 ### pause()

-Prenvent hades to react to events until the play is called again (listeners won't be detached)
+Prenvent `Hades` to react to events until the play is called again (listeners won't be detached)

 ```typescript
 hades.pause()
 ```